Banaanae/nbs-offline/README.md

-# NBS Offline V59
+# NBS Offline

-An offline client that supports Android and iOS.
+An offline client for v59 that supports Android and iOS.

 ## Features